aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/esther/seder-megillat-esther-for-purim.html.md

 <td style="vertical-align:top;">
 <div class="english">
  <sup>14</sup>&nbsp;Then said Zeresh his wife and all his friends unto him: ‘Let a gallows be made of fifty cubits high, and in the morning speak you unto the king that Mordekhai may be hanged thereon; then go you in merrily with the king unto the banquet.’
-And the thing pleased Haman; and he caused the gallows to be made.
+And the thing pleased Hâman; and he caused the gallows to be made.
 </div></td></tr>